Maintenance break in e-services on 21 May at 6–20 More information

 If you are entitled to temporary labour market subsidy payments due to the epidemic, no other requirements such as a waiting period or means testing are applied, and neither are the rules concerning partial labour market subsidy.

-However, the general requirements for entitlement to unemployment benefits for instance regarding the age limit also apply to the labour market subsidy for self-employed persons.
-Labour market subsidy for self-employed persons can be paid at the most to the end of the calendar month during which the jobseeker turns 65 years.
+However, the general requirements for entitlement to unemployment benefits (regarding age, for instance) also apply to the labour market subsidy for self-employed persons.
+Labour market subsidy for self-employed persons can be paid at the most to the end of the month during which the jobseeker turns 65 years.

 Self-employed persons may also be entitled to other Kela benefits.